 Outdoor Brick Paving

 Bricks have been used to pave for centuries now.
 They are a classic example of perfect paving practices.
 The interlocking nature of bricks help do distribute weight in a way that helps bricks stay together, without cracking or weakening.
-Because brick paving has joints in between each brick, drainage happens as necessary which leads to the added resistance.
+Brick paving is a commonly used decorative method of creating a pavement or hardstanding.
+Because brick paving has joints in between each brick, drainage happens as necessary, which leads to the added resistance.
 Brick can be made in one of two ways: either clay or concrete.
-Both have advantages and disadvantages and we can install whichever is best for you.
+Both have advantages and disadvantages, and we can install whichever is best for you.

 Concrete Brick Paver Advantages